HeliosZhao/Animate124/README.md

 ## Run

 The whole training process includes 4 steps: textual inversion, static stage, dynamic coarse stage and dynamic fine stage.
-The first three steps requires 40GB VRAM while the final steps requires 80GB VRAM.
+The first three steps require 40GB VRAM while the final step requires 80GB VRAM.

 ### Preprocess
 We have included all preprocessed files in `./data` directory.
 Preprocessing is only necessary if you want to test on your own examples.
 Takes seconds.